navelpluisje/reapinger-bcf2000/docs/contributing.md

 ---

-I'd love for you to contribute to the source code and to make `SYnthZYGY` even better than it is today!
+I'd love for you to contribute to the source code and to make `Reapinger BCF2000` even better than it is today!
 Here are the guidelines I'd like you to follow:

  - [Code of Conduct](#coc)